LearnersGuild/guide/GLOSSARY.md

 A professional facilitator on the Learners Guild staff \(Partner\) responsible for stewarding Guild culture through COS development, facilitating House Meetings, and providing nontechnical learning support to Guild Learners.

+## **Membership Cancellation Period** {#membership-cancellation-period}

+The Guild or a Learner may initiate membership cancellation during the first five weeks of the program.
+In this case, the Learner leaves the Guild and financial obligations are terminated.
+Membership cancellation means the departing Learner does not retain access to any of the Guild's programmatic offerings.

 ## Partner

 Partner is the term we use for people who work in the Guild Core.
 A Partner is an employee of Learners Guild who has an open ended, fixed employment.